Skip to content

 Side view of the music mechanism.

-MUSIC MECHANISM — continuous play during rotation.
+MUSIC MECHANISM — continuous play during rotation, integrated outlets

 A mechanical music box plays while the tree spins, suggesting a dedicated internal drive system.